adobe/probot-serverless-openwhisk/README.md

   .
 ```

-The deploy parameters can be specifies in the CLI via `-p`.
+The deploy parameters can be specified in the CLI via `-p`.
 See below.

 ## CLI

-The command line interface `wskbot` can either be invoked via `./node_modules/.bin/wskbot`.
+The command line interface `wskbot` can be invoked via `./node_modules/.bin/wskbot`.
-you can also use npx: `npx wskbot` or install it globally `npm install -g probot-serverless-openwhisk`.
+Alternatively, you can also use npx: `npx wskbot` or install it globally `npm install -g probot-serverless-openwhisk`.

 ```
 $ wskbot --help